 The more reviews you have, the more trustworthy your business looks.
 The more trustworthy your business looks, the more likely you’re business will show up on search queries and News Feeds.

 That’s not the only benefit.
 Most of the time, the customers who are motivated to leave reviews are those who had extremely negative experiences.
-By soliciting reviews, businesses can fight the inherent negative skew that can hurt their review profiles.
+By soliciting reviews on Google and Facebook, businesses can fight the inherent negative skew that can hurt their review profiles.
+Instead of a few angry customers leaving reviews, you’ll get well-balanced feedback more representative of your entire customer base.

 Both Facebook and Google allow businesses to solicit reviews from customers.
 There are a few ways you can do this.
 You can ask for reviews in-person or give customers a mobile kiosk where they can leave reviews themselves.

-At BirdEye, we’ve found that sending customers review requests via text and email works effectively.
+At Birdeye, we’ve found that sending customers review requests via text and email works effectively.
 But it’s not as simple as just sending a few texts and suddenly getting a massive influx of reviews.
-Here are a few tips to ensure that your review solicitation efforts are effective.
+Here are a few tips to ensure that your review solicitation efforts on both sites are effective.

 - Timing is key.

-Everything in life comes down to timing.
-Review solicitation is no exception.
+When it comes to review solicitation, timing is everything.
 The optimal time to ask your customers for a review is the same day the sale is made and the purchase is still fresh in their minds.
 If you ask them for a review a couple of weeks later, they probably won’t be nearly as motivated.

 - Ask all of your customers for reviews.

 Don’t just send review requests to a cherry-picked group who you’re certain will give you positive reviews.
-First of all, this is against Google’s policies.
-This kind of “review gating” has been prohibited because review pages are meant to provide an authentic picture of how customers feel about your business.
+This kind of “review gating” has been prohibited by Google because review pages are meant to provide an authentic picture of how customers feel about your business.
+If you’re caught review gating, it can lead to a penalty in search rankings.

 - Send a direct link to your Google and Facebook profiles.

-Take control of your business’s Google and Facebook review pages with BirdEye.
-BirdEye’s all-in-one dashboard allows you to get more reviews, respond to customer feedback, track your competitors’ reviews, and more.
+You don’t have to solicit reviews on Google and Facebook manually.
+Take charge of your business’s online reputation with Birdeye.
+Birdeye’s all-in-one dashboard allows you to get more reviews, respond to customer feedback, track your competitors’ reviews, and be the obvious choice in your area.